aurule/npc/docs/customization/campaigns.rst

 - :file:`Plot/` (from ``campaign.plot.path``)
 - :file:`Session History/` (from ``campaign.session.path``)

+Since the campaign does not yet have its own settings file, the values for new campaigns are read from your user settings file.
+See :ref:`cookbook_open_settings` for how to edit that file.

 An empty directy is also created for each entry in ``campaign.create_on_init``.

 The new campaign's :file:`.npc/settings.yaml` file is populated with the chosen ``name`` and ``system``, as well as the current ``npc.version``.

-See :ref:`cli_init` for how to set up a new campaign using the CLI.
+See :ref:`cookbook_new_campaign` for how to set up a new campaign.

 .. _cust_campaign_plot_sess: